There are several ways to reduce the cost of car insurance, but here are 5 of the most effective, I think.

-Insurance companies are in the business of making money, obviously.
-They’re not in the business of losing money, that’s for sure.
-The way they make their money is by collecting more than they pay out; it’s pretty simple.
+Insurance companies are in the business to money, obviously.
+They’re not in business to lose money (that’s for sure).
+The way they make their money is by collecting more than they pay out – it’s pretty simple.

-Obviously, if you buy a brand new car the purchase price is going to be a lot higher, which means it will also be a lot higher to replace that car if totaled.
-Insurance companies are going to charge higher premiums to cover that.
+Obviously, if you buy a brand new car, the purchase price is going to be a lot higher, which means it will also be a lot higher to replace that car if totaled.
+Insurance companies will have to charge higher premiums to cover that.
 The more expensive the vehicle, the more expensive the premium.

 2. Buy liability

 When you buy cars with cash, you have the freedom to carry cheaper insurance (liability).
-This will help you to save a ton.
+Here you will save a ton.

-This is probably the single biggest saver when it comes to insurance costs, so I would strive to capitalize on it.
-It will likely reduce your premiums by about $70 a month, which is pretty significant.
+This is probably the single biggest saver when it comes to insurance costs, so I would strive to capitalize on it whenever possible.
+Doing so, will likely reduce your premiums by about $70 a month – which is pretty significant.

 3. Shop around

-We sometimes get comfortable with insurance providers and sit back while they increase our rates year over year; I’m guilty of it myself.
+We sometimes get comfortable with insurance providers and sit back while they increase our rates year after year (I’m guilty of this myself).
 But it’s good to know that you don’t have to do that.
-And if you decide to do something about it, you are going to find yourself saving more money.
+And if you decide to do something about it, you are going to find yourself saving even more money.

-It literally takes seconds to go online and get a few quotes from other competitors, and you are almost guaranteed to save.
+It literally takes seconds to go online and get a few quotes from other competitors, and you are almost guaranteed to find something cheaper.

 Granted, those discounts might go away when it comes time to renew, but then again they might not.
 All you have to do is ask, especially if you tell them you are thinking about switching again.
-If they’re worth a crap, more than likely they’ll match or beat the competitor just to keep your business.
+If they’re a decent company, more than likely they’ll match (or beat) the competitor just to keep your business.
 And if they don’t, you can always go somewhere else.
 Like I said, the industry is super competitive, so use that to your advantage.
-Sit back and watch as these companies drive rates down, hoping you’ll choose them.
+Sit back and watch as the companies themselves drive the rates down for you, hoping you’ll choose them.

-If you have multiple vehicles, a house, or some other entity that you’re paying insurance for, you can bundle all those together with one insurance provider to make it cheaper overall.
-This is what it means to bundle.
+If you have multiple vehicles, a house, or some other item that needs insurance, you can bundle it all together under one provider to make it cheaper overall.
+That is what it means to “bundle.”

-Some people use different insurance companies for different things.
-And while that might make sense sometimes, most of the time it makes more sense to bundle them together with one provider.
-You will save more money that way.
+Some people use different insurance companies for many different things.
+And while that might make sense sometimes, most of the time it makes more sense to bundle them all together under one provider.
+You will save a lot more money that way.